While investing great way to grow your assets and lay the foundation for financial freedom, it comes with one certainty:

-Investing comes with one certainty: if you make a profit, it will be taxed.
+If you make a profit, it will be taxed.

 We interrupt our normal programming to make sure you know Vicinity cannot give you tax advice and will likely not be the entity providing tax documents to you.
-Individual situations will vary and you should consult your CPA.
+Individual situations will vary, and you should consult your CPA.

-Debt in a LLC or C-Corp: This could be a term loan, revenue sharing note, or convertible note (before it converts).
+It could be a term loan, revenue sharing note, or convertible note (before it converts).

 If you’ve received interest on your debt investments, you should receive a form 1099 from the company to include with your tax filings.

 In a nutshell, form 1099 can be described as a collection of tax forms that document the different types of payments made to you by a business other than your employer.
 There are several types of 1099s you might receive as an investor.
 With respect to interest income of more than $10, the form you will receive will be form 1099-INT.